M-MAHAD1/Breast-Cancer-image-classification-CNN-model/README.md

   - `1` → Malignant
 - All images are **50×50 RGB**
 - Only a balanced subset was used due to storage/computation limits.
-- Dataset was divided into:
+- The dataset was divided into:
   - **70% Training**
   - **20% Validation**
   - **10% Testing**